cvmfs/cvmfs/doc/developer/61-profiling-with-uftrace.md

 Use uftrace **v0.20 or newer**.
 Older releases do not reliably follow the forked and daemonized watchdog process that every CernVM-FS binary spawns, and `uftrace record` then hangs at exit waiting for it.
-There is no distribution package for EL10, so build from source:
+There is no distribution package for EL10, so build from source if needed:

 ```bash
 git clone https://github.com/namhyung/uftrace.git && cd uftrace
 ./configure --prefix=/usr/local && make -j$(nproc) && sudo make install
 ```

-Do not try to work around the hang with the `finish` trigger (`-T <func>@finish`): it fires on function *entry*, so the trace ends before any work is recorded.
+It's not possible to work around the hang with the `finish` trigger (`-T <func>@finish`): it fires on function *entry*, so the trace ends before any work is recorded.